 - Permanent life insurance: As the name implies, permanent life insurance is a type of life insurance that lasts your entire life as long as you pay the premiums.
 It is usually more expensive than term life insurance, so it might not be the best option for everyone.
 Permanent life insurance, such as whole life insurance or universal life insurance, offers a cash value component.

-- Guaranteed issue life insurance: Guaranteed issue life insurance might be one of the best life insurance options for those with mental health conditions to consider.
-There is guaranteed approval and no medical exam to qualify.
-However, the available death benefits are typically capped around $25,000-$50,000, and this type is often more expensive than other life insurance policies.
+- Guaranteed issue life insurance: If you have been turned down for coverage previously, guaranteed issue life insurance might be one of the best life insurance options for those with mental health conditions to consider.
+You don’t need to complete any health questionnaires, and there is no medical exam.
+As long as you meet the age requirements (typically available to those aged 50 to 80), approval is guaranteed.
+However, the available death benefits are typically capped around $25,000.
+There is also often a waiting period of two years before your beneficiaries are eligible to receive the full death benefit.

 What is considered a mental health condition in life insurance?

-According to the National Alliance on Mental Illness, a mental health condition is one that “affects a person’s thinking, feeling, behavior or mood.”
-Those with a mental illness can oftentimes feel alone, yet one in 20 adults are diagnosed with serious mental illness annually.
+A mental health condition is one that “affects your thinking, feeling, behavior, or mood,” per the CDC.
+It also states that mental health conditions are among the most common health conditions in the United States, and nearly one in four U.S. adults live with a mental health condition.
 Although the mental health conditions considered by life insurance companies vary from carrier to carrier, if you have been diagnosed with any of the following mental health conditions, it may impact your premium and potentially your ability to purchase life insurance:

 - Anxiety disorders